scttcper/ngx-toastr/README.md

     }
     ```
 6. How to customize styling without overridding defaults?\
-    Add multiple classes separated by a space:
+    Add multiple CSS classes separated by a space:
     ```ts
     toastClass: 'yourclass ngx-toastr'
     ```